 You’re probably wondering how will I find the time for that?
 Well, the good news is the activities provided below are simple, and things you can add in throughout your day without much extra effort.

-Since Speech Blubs has been created to help children with speech and language, I have employed the help of my mom, a retired speech and language pathologist.
+Since Speech Blubs 2 was created to help children with speech and language, I have employed the help of my mom, a retired speech and language pathologist.

 She created this amazing list of easy speech activities for preschoolers and kindergartners to facilitate your child’s language development during everyday activities.